m90/seeThru/README.md

 **[Video playing on hover][26]**<br>

 ##Preparing video sources using `seethru-convert`##
-The plugin ships with a CLI script (`seethru-convert`) that will automatically prepare your video sources for you.
+The package ships with a CLI script (`seethru-convert`) that will automatically prepare your video sources for you.
 Just pass a video with alpha information (`.mov`s should work best here - also make sure the video actually contains an alpha channel) and it will automatically separate alpha and RGB information and render them side by side into the target file.

 To use the script you need to have [`node.js`][30] and [`ffmpeg`][31] installed (Windows users also need to add the FFMpeg executables to their `%PATH%`).
 Then install the package globally: